LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## CMP Instruction – Compare with Accumulator
+## CMP Instruction – CoMPare with accumulator
 Binary form:  0110 nnnn \
 Operation:  A ? [n] \
 Example: CMP 2h

-Subtracts the numeric value at address n from the numeric value stored in the Accumulator and does NOT store the result in the accumulator. \
+Subtracts the numeric value at address n from the numeric value stored in the Accumulator and does NOT store the result in the Accumulator.

 The timing diagram for the CMP instruction is as follows: